-So, here are my six hacks for fitting more reading into your daily schedule …
+So, here are six tips for fitting more reading into your daily schedule …

 1) Keep a list of what you want to read

-When you hear about a great book or article, make note of it.
-I add books I hear about to my online wishlist (at either amazon.com or paperbackswap.com).
+When you hear about a great book or article, make a note of it.
+I add books I hear about to my online wish lists (either on Amazon or Blinkist).
 When it comes time to look for new reading material, I have a list and don’t have to waste time browsing.
 I can use that time for actual reading.
-[Here are @fundraiserchad’s top book recommendations]
+[If you’re starting from scratch, here are my favorites: @fundraiserchad’s top book recommendations]

 2) Save posts & articles to read later

 When I’m spending time on social media, I do my best to get in and get out.
-I don’t read articles or follow link trails.
-But fellow fundraisers post lots of great content that I do want to read at some point.
+I don’t read articles or follow link trails (well … at least I try not to do so … darn memes).
+But our fellow fundraisers post lots of great content that I do want to read at some point.
 That’s where Pocket comes in.
-Pocket is a service that lets me save articles for later (in my pocket).
-Then when I have a few minutes (e.g. waiting for an appointment, standing in line, before a donor meeting, etc.), I can read these articles — on ANY of my devices at ANY time.
+Pocket is a service that lets me save articles for later (in my Pocket app).
+Then when I have a few minutes (e.g. sitting in waiting room before an appointment, standing in line to board a plane, before a donor meeting, etc.), I can read these articles — on ANY of my devices at ANY time.
 It’s like having your TO READ pile with you at all times, but without the clutter or the weight.

 3) Stop reading if you aren’t getting value